-This blog on the subjunctive mode, or il congiuntivo, is the first in a series on this topic that I’ve created for advanced students and teachers of Italian.
-Each blog will focus on real-life situations and give examples for when the subjunctive mode should be used.
+This blog about the Italian subjunctive mode, or il congiuntivo, is the first in a series on this topic that I’ve created for advanced students and teachers of Italian.
+Each blog will focus on real-life situations and give examples for when the Italian subjunctive mode should be used.
 Below is an excerpt from the original post.

 Visit the Learn Italian! blog from April 25, 2016 to read the entire article, and get started learning how to express yourself more naturally and fluently in Italian!

 Can you speak Italian?
 By now, many of you have passed the beginning stages of learning how to speak Italian and can read and comprehend quite a bit of the language.
 Meraviglioso!

 But have you tried to take the next step to speak Italian fluently?
 Can you use the Italian subjunctive mode in the correct situations?
 To express complex feelings in Italian correctly, it is important to use the Italian subjunctive mode.
 Using the subjunctive mode is difficult for English speakers, as we only rarely use this tense in English, and it’s something that I am always working on!
 The next three blogs in the “Speak Italian” blog series will focus on how to conjugate and use the Italian subjunctive mode, or “il congiuntivo.”

 To take that giant step from simple beginning sentences to more complex and fluid sentences in Italian using the subjunctive, in this segment, we will discuss the phrases that take the subjunctive mode and the how to conjugate the subjunctive mode for avere, essere and stare.
 Example sentences to follow!